bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 |Figure.circle|.
 You don't have to worry about axes and grids (although you can
 configure them if you want to), and you only need to list the tools you want to add.
-To display your visualization in a browser, in most cases, all you need to do is call the output function :func:`~bokeh.io.show`.
+To display your visualization in a browser, in most cases, all you need to do is call the output function |show|.

 With the *bokeh.plotting* interface, you have many more possibilities to create an customize your visualization.
 For example: